BIBSYSDEV/track-changes-to-aws-terms-and-conditions/service-terms.md

 ## 58\.
 AWS Elemental Media Services and Amazon Interactive Video Service
 (“IVS”)

-**58.1.** “AWS Elemental Media Services” means AWS Elemental MediaConnect, MediaConvert, MediaLive, MediaPackage, MediaStore and MediaTailor.
+**58.1.** “AWS Elemental Media Services” means AWS Elemental Inference, MediaConnect, MediaConvert, MediaLive, MediaPackage, MediaStore and MediaTailor.

 **58.2**.
 The encoding, transcoding or decoding of files with AWS Elemental Media Services and IVS, and the use or distribution of files processed or